-4 Tips to Onboarding Contingent Workers
+4 Tips for Onboarding Independent Contractors

 A streamlined, efficient, clearly communicated onboarding process is crucial to finding — and keeping — the hard-won contingent talent your organization has added to your team.

-Rapidly changing compliance rules, tax implications and more all add to the complexity of contingent workforce management.
+Rapidly changing compliance rules, tax implications and more all add to the complexity of contingent worker management.
 According to industry analyst Josh Bersin, 40% of businesses fail to onboard and effectively integrate these workers into their workforce.
 Why?